hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 **Some of the benefits of DSCC Client Credential OAuth authentication grant:**

 1. The authentication for Client does not involve the transmission of the HPE GreenLake user credentials.
-2. Changing the *Client Password* or deleting the *Client ID* will not impact HPE GreenLake user credentials.
+2. Changing the *Client Secret* or deleting the *Client ID* will not impact HPE GreenLake user credentials.
 3. According to OAuth 2.0 [https://tools.ietf.org/html/rfc6749#section-4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4), Client Credential grant type allows the client Application to authenticate by itself independent of user (no user intervention) which makes this grant type appropriate for machine-to-machine (M2M) application that can safely protect the registered client credentials (Confidential Clients) such as scripts, daemon, or services contained in a host.
 Please refer to this [](https://tools.ietf.org/html/rfc6749#section-2.1)<https://tools.ietf.org/html/rfc6749#section-2.1> for more information.
-4. Each client application uses different set of client ID and client password to ensure secrecy and independency of each applications.
+4. Each client application uses different set of client ID and client secret to ensure secrecy and independency of each applications.

 ### Hmmm, how do I implement the API in client application?